Skip to main content

 I'm not on a "no metaphors" campaign.
 More like a "know what kind of world each metaphor builds" campaign.

-Whatever I call this literacy practice, a significant component must be about detecting these shifts and then asking the follow-up: who benefits from them?
+Whatever I call this literacy practice, a significant component must be about detecting these shifts and then asking the critical follow-up: who benefits from them?
 AI literacy then becomes (or includes) something like building the capacity to notice framework drift: the ability to detect when an explanation stops being explanatory, when it drifts from mechanism into mind, and to ask who benefits from that drift.

 The Larger Argument

 We're at a moment where AI literacy is still being defined.
 Many approaches focus on technical skills (how to write prompts), ethical warnings (don't plagiarize, cite AI use), or skepticism (AI is unreliable, always verify).
-These are valuable, but they miss something foundational: how these systems are framed and conceptualized will shape everything else.
+These are all valuable, but they miss something foundational: how these systems are framed and conceptualized will shape everything else.

 If students understand generative AI as statistical pattern processors and probabilistic language machines, they'll tend to calibrate trust appropriately, design better prompts, evaluate outputs critically, and engage in informed policy discussions.